 His work on cratonic basin evolution has led the development of models that integrate diverse geological and geophysical observations and contribute to understanding the relationship between the tectonics and stratigraphy of cratons.

 He has also played a role in advancing European geoscience through his work with the EGU and the Academia Europaea, through successful initiatives such as the TopoEurope programme, and by fostering the growth of Eastern European geosciences that helped bring researchers from these nations to the forefront of tectonic research.

-Video of the Arthur Holmes Medal Lecture given at the EGU General Assembly 2013.
+Medal lecture video (Youtube) of the Arthur Holmes Medal given at the EGU General Assembly 2013.